harpreetpb61/Induction-Program/README.md

 The fifth day of the Induction Programme at GNDEC, held on 6th August 2025, focused on helping new students get familiar with the college environment and academic life.

 ### **1. Dr. Parminder Singh**
 He gave speech on topic 'Dean-student welfare.'
-He told all about the hostles, ground, library, labs and computer centres.Also the told about different societies in cl
+He told all about the hostles, ground, library, labs and computer centres.Also the told about different societies in college.

+### 2. **Mr. Manpreet Singh ( Physical fitness coach )**